ainsleydev/website/posts/optimise-seo.md

 </picture>
 ```

-**Note:**
-FIND 1px example

 ### Optimisation

 We don't have to stop there, we can take advantage of the (relatively) new image format's
 [WebP](https://developers.google.com/speed/webp) and [AVIF](https://aomedia.org/av1-features/).
 Both of which provide a
-far more superior compression to the original JPG and PNG codecs.
+far more superior compression level to the original JPG and PNG codecs.
 AVIF has even said to
 [have an edge](https://www.coywolf.news/webmaster/avif-versus-webp-image-format/) on WebP with smaller files and deeper
 colours.